evanhosmer/Soccer-Capstone/README.md

 ## Clustering:

 The two main types of clustering used in this project were a hard clustering method in K-means, and a soft clustering method in Non Negative Matrix Factorization.
 The goal was to generate player clusters that could be used for player comparison.
 Other clustering techniques such at t-SNE, DBSCAN, and HDBSCAN were experimented with but did not produce interpretable results for this data.
+Most unsupervised methods where the number of clusters was not explicitly specified produced 1-2 clusters which was not useful for this project.

 ## K-means: